-Recently, the Indian Prime Minister Narendra Modi has called for a week-long garbage-free country.
+Recently, Indian Prime Minister Narendra Modi has called for a week-long garbage-free country.
 India is responsible for the production of 277 million tonnes of solid waste every year, which is likely to reach more than 380 million tonnes by 2030.

 In light of such an environmental waste threat, Prime Minister Modi launched a week-long garbage-free India campaign last week following Independence Day.
 While the campaign was ambitious and one of hopeful nature amid the coronavirus, much have raised concern over the lack of magnitude in regards to a mere one-week initiative, which would barely serve the given context of waste generation in India.

 A World Bank study revealed that India was the number one highest waste-generating nation with an annual average growth rate of 4%.
-On a daily basis, according to the India Today report published in 2020, the country produces more than 1.5 lakh metric tonne of solid waste, becoming a significant cause for rising pollution levels.
+On a daily basis, according to the India Today report published in 2020, the country produces more than 1.5 lakh metric tonnes of solid waste, becoming a significant cause for rising pollution levels.
 Furthermore, of the total collected waste, only a fifth have been revealed to be processed while the remaining 80% were dumped in landfill sites.

 Modi, in his speech, said that India as a nation must move forward together, “preparing compost out waste, water recycling, and getting rid of single-use plastic.”
 South Delhi Mayor Anamika and East Delhi Mayor Nirmal Jain also expressed their resolve to make Delhi garbage-free as part of the campaign.
-The Prime Minister emphasized the importance of participation of society and people to make the campaign a success.
+The Prime Minister emphasized the importance of the participation of society and people to make the campaign a success.

 With hope, East Delhi Mayor Jain said, “we will work jointly to make successful the campaign launched by prime minister Modi.
-We have requested all the area councilors to organize intensive cleanliness drives in their wards with the help of corporation officials.
+We have requested all the area councillors to organize intensive cleanliness drives in their wards with the help of corporation officials.

 The results of the campaign have not been immense and country-wide but have set the atmosphere for further discussion and policy evaluation regarding environmental waste regulations.

 Swapeco is dedicated to alleviating the waste management crisis in India.
 Swapeco utilizes a digital platform that is convenient for various stakeholders.
-Through a mobile app, anyone can schedule a hassle-free doorstep scarp pickup which will be processed by a trained and verified partner vendors and Kabadiwalas of an area.
+Through a mobile app, anyone can schedule a hassle-free doorstep scarp pickup which will be processed by trained and verified partner vendors and Kabadiwalas of an area.
 In light of the COVID-19 health sanitary crisis, we will also execute our implemented strategies to maintain a hygienic exchange process and prioritize the safety and wellbeing of all parties involved.
 With Swapeco, we hope to bring about a convenient service that brings a fresh solution to the growing problem of waste mismanagement in India.

 If you would like to schedule your first pickup, feel free to visit Swapeco.com to learn more about what we have to offer.
 Also, if you have any inquiries, we are always available through social media or send us an email ([email protected]) and we will be happy to respond.

 Download our app now to experience the benefits we have to offer and visit our website at swapeco.com for more information!
-For the quickest access to our service, please download our mobile app in the following link: play.google.com/store/apps/details?id=com.swapeco.app
+For the quickest access to our service, please download our mobile app at the following link: play.google.com/store/apps/details?id=com.swapeco.app